VaLa-Laiton/readsmate-restapi/README.md

 # READSMATE-RestAPI
-This is a RestAPI for a personal project
+This is a RestAPI for a personal project.

 **- - -**